thetechcollective/presentations/tdo-vision-workshop.md

 We have come up with our vision statment: _"We want to be be recognized as the one-stop partner for wicked problem-solving across the full SDLC, by leveraging both advisory- and implementation services"_.
 This vision is also indicating that we're hoping to step out of the shadow of our mother comapny and start building our own customer relations where we can deliver more holistic services - using the full potential of all colleagues in "Test and DevOps"

 Our next step is to come up with a strategy to deliver on this.
-Please held formulate this strategy - consider the following
+Please held formulate this strategy - consider the following:

 - What products and services should we develop.
 - What's the narrative that will attract attention from potential customers and potential recruits
 - What could be or _"why"_ ...or our _"purpose"_